 1. Improves data quality and relevance

-Experienced crowdsourcing platforms have set standards of data quality inspection and an established recruitment process to ensure the relevance and accuracy of the data collected.
+Experienced crowdsourcing platforms have established standards for data quality inspection and a formal recruitment process to ensure the relevance and accuracy of the data collected.
 For instance, an experienced crowdsourcing platform should:

-• Evaluate the skills of the data collectors to match them to different data collection tasks aligned with their skills.
+- Evaluate the skills of the data collectors to match them to different data collection tasks aligned with their abilities.

 Prioritizing price over data quality is not a good practice.
-If a crowdsourcing platform is providing a cheaper rate, make sure they do not fall short on quality.
+If a crowdsourcing platform offers a cheaper rate, ensure they do not compromise on quality.

 2. Helps save time